 As an engineer with over 30 years experience carrying out repairs I know the often important difference between genuine and non-genuine parts.
 Knowledge of this difference will help you make an informed choice about which parts to purchase and can prevent you from wasting money on inferior copies, which can sometimes even damage your machine.

-Some parts could be inferior copies
+Some spare parts could be inferior copies

 A substantial percentage of the most common washing machine parts sold as spares or even fitted by an engineer may not be genuine parts.
 Non-genuine spares are sometimes called “pattern” parts and are invariably cheaper, sometimes significantly cheaper.
 They are made by independent companies competing with the manufacturer of the washing machine.
 Anything which is popular gets copied, though these aren’t illegal counterfeits, they are legitimate companies which the actual manufacturer either puts up with, or for some reason can’t stop.